 By the 18th century, full immersion had been stopped and swaddling was called into question for health reasons.
 This is when the long recognisable Victorian gowns that we’re familiar with today first appeared.
 At that time, gowns were usually silk or satin and babies would wear petticoats underneath.

 Christening gowns were modeled after women’s fashion in the 19th Century, with a high short bodice, low scooped boat neck adjustable with drawstrings and a high gathered waist.

 When the 20th century arrived, white linen or cotton gowns grew in popularity, often covered in broderie anglaise lace and floral embroidery.

 And today, ANNAFIE has drawn on the rich heritage of the christening gowns to create the perfect ceremony dress.
 The design and materials have longevity at the core, designed to last and be passed down through the generations, as family heirlooms.

-The CARLA and CHRISTINA gowns are a perfect union of traditional style and modern comfort.
+The ROYAL and CHRISTINA gowns are a perfect union of traditional style and modern comfort.
 Simple, romantic silhouettes with long skirts to drape gracefully over your arm as you carry your baby, and Intricate rose embroidery and smocking on the chest, create a classic contemporary ceremony gown.

 Do Christening Gowns Have to be White?